iFixit/itbrokeand.ifixit.com/_posts/2013-07-21-csrf-how-we-do-it.md

 Here's the entire javascript implementation of our CSRF protection (Github [gist][gist]):
 {% gist 6060418 %}

-*Note: we use Mootools, but refactoring for no jQuery or no library would be fairly straightforward.*
+*Note: we use Mootools &mdash; refactoring for no jQuery or no library would be fairly straightforward.*

 ## How we deployed this
-We designed it, tested it extensively, ran our test suite many times, then soft-deployed it, silently reporting CSRF failures to a database.
+We designed it, tested it extensively, ran our test suite many times, then soft-deployed it &mdash; silently reporting CSRF failures to a database.
 Once we'd worked out a few issues and were confident that we'd covered all our bases, we flipped the switch on enforcement